NielEche/DUMMY-CHARACTERS/README.md

 ## About DUMMY CHARACTERS

-A database of my my interdisciplinary design practice
+A database of my interdisciplinary Design and ART practice